davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

     Remember the goal is to create an array on the *heap* that contains `num_employees` elements of type `Employee`.
 Therefore, we need to use `malloc()` to request `num_employees * sizeof(Employee)` bytes on the heap.

-    - For example, assume that the `Employee` struct is declared as follows:
+    - For example, assume that the `Employee` structure is declared as follows:

       ```c
       #define MAX_NAME_LEN 16